Klosmi/html-basics/JS-basic.md

     let variable = something(2,4);

     let;
-    // 6 - because variable now holds that value, thank to the return key wor din the function.
+    // 6 - because variable now holds that value, thanks to the return key word in the function.
     ```

 - The __return__ statement __stops the execution of a function__ ❗️❗️❗️